 To work out how much you are really spending on groceries, use

-create a reasonable budget you can stick to.
+reasonable budget you can stick to.

 Leave the kids at home